 It’s not enough to just look over the vehicle, you need to actually experience how it runs.
 If you’re testing a vehicle at a dealership, they’ll usually deal with the insurance cover for test drive.
 If you’re looking at a private seller, however, you might need to sort out short term cover yourself.

 Once you’re behind the wheel, it’s time for you to really concentrate—you need to be aware of everything that’s going on.
-You don’t want to miss any issues that might be plaguing the car.
+You don’t want to miss any issues that might be plaguing the car, and it’s very important that you’re able to adjust to driving your new car.
 For starters, you should try to drive around a variety of road types and features to ensure the car can handle everything, such as hill starts, motorway driving and roundabouts.
 You should also try your hand at a few driving manoeuvres.
 Whilst you’re driving, ask yourself a few questions:

 - Are you comfortable?